Last Updated on September 28, 2023

 Distance: a 15-minute walk

 The third stop on your Parisian route is the Louvre, the pièce de résistance of the museum world.
 Without a doubt, it’s firmly entrenched as one of the must-see places to visit in Paris for most travelers who visit France.
-If you’re short on time you may want to skip the line and get a guide to show you about.
+If you’re short on time, you may want to skip the line and get a guide to show you about.

+Although best known for the Mona Lisa and her enigmatic smile, it’s an incredible repository of more than 75,000 pieces of art from almost every civilization on Earth (it’s estimated it would take nine months just to glance at every piece).
 Works are spread out over 675,000 square feet in three different wings, with their entrances located under I.M.
 Pei’s glass pyramid in the courtyard.
 It’s best to go online to buy your tickets and select the areas you’d like to see ahead of time.

 Musée du Louvre